FINANCE

 The Guaranteed Future Value (GFV) is the stated value of the vehicle at the end of your Personal Contract Purchase (PCP) finance agreement.
 It is the final payment you would have to make to take ownership of the vehicle at this point.
 The finance company determines the value of the GFV at the start of your finance agreement, taking into account the retail price of the vehicle, the agreement term, and anticipated annual mileage.
 The GFV may also be referred to as the Optional Final Payment.

-Hire Purchase (HP) finance is a way to hire the vehicle from the finance company so that you don't have to pay all the purchase price money when you acquire the vehicle.
+Hire Purchase (HP) finance is a way to hire the vehicle from the finance company and spreading the cost by paying monthly instalments, instead of having to pay for the vehicle up front in a cash lump sum.
 Instead, you pay an agreed amount of rental money each month to hire the vehicle.
 The money you pay covers the cost of the vehicle; plus, extra money called interest.
-You won't own the vehicle until you make the final payment when your finance agreement ends.
+You won't own the vehicle until you make the final payment.

-A maintenance package is an optional product that may be available if you lease a vehicle.
-If you take up and pay for this product, maintenance and repair services will be provided to address specific wear-and-tear issues throughout the leasing contract.
-These services may include repairs, regular servicing and replacements for a lease vehicle and are provided at no (or part) further cost to you.
+You may have the option of including a maintenance package if you take out a Contract Hire Agreement.
+If you take up and pay for this option, maintenance and repair services will be provided to address specific wear-and-tear and maintenance issues throughout the agreement.
+These services may include repairs, regular servicing and replacements for a lease vehicle if necessary, depending on the circumstances.

 The MOT certificate confirms that the vehicle at the time of its test, passed the minimum acceptable environmental and road safety standards as required by law.